Teddir/movie-tv-web-app/README.md

 TMDB_ACCESS_TOKEN=your_tmdb_v4_read_token   # preferred
 # or
 TMDB_API_KEY=your_tmdb_v3_api_key

+# Google Search Console verification (optional)
+GOOGLE_SITE_VERIFICATION=your_google_verification_code
 ```

 > 💡 Need credentials?
 Generate them from your TMDB account at https://www.themoviedb.org/settings/api.
+>
+> 🔍 **Google Search Console**: To verify your site with Google Search Console, add the `GOOGLE_SITE_VERIFICATION` environment variable with the verification code provided by Google.
+The verification meta tag will be automatically added to your site's head section.

 ### 4. Run the App